 5. I’m not responsible if your Canada Goose coat happens to fall apart if you wash it and you’re forced to wear leg warmers, a snood and oatmeal mittens to keep warm.
 Not.
 Responsible.

-Having said that, I can tell you I will never dry clean my Canada Goose coat.
+Having said that, I can tell you I will never dry clean my Canada Goose coat again.
 I’ll be washing it in my own washing machine at the end of every season while I fondly finger the tiny scar in the middle of my chin.

 →Follow me on Instagram where I often make a fool of myself←